tejaswigowda/ame220Spring2024/ASSIGNMENTS/A6/README.md

 ## Tasks

-Starting with the code handout (`code` folder) from the class, please implement the `clockList` function in `index.html` to display the current timezone name along with the clock time.
+Starting with the code handout (`code` folder) from the class, please implement the `clockList` function in `index.html` to display the current timezone name<s> along with the clock time</s>.
 The timezone name can be accessed using the `timezone` selector in the `index.html` file.

 ## Hints